Advice to Clients

 However, if this is not possible, we have now set up online payments on our website.
 This is a fast, secure way of making payments directly to us by card.

 Please note, you will need an invoice number to make an online payment.
-It is not possible to make a payment by telephoning our offices at this time.

 What if my usual solicitor is unwell or unavailable?